 What To Order at Texas Roadhouse

-Salads (for all salads, hold the croutons and ask for oil and vinegar in place of house dressing):
+For all salads, hold the croutons and ask for oil and vinegar in place of house dressing:

-Steaks and ribs (all steaks come with your choice of two sides, so go with a house salad, sauteed mushrooms or onions, or fresh vegetables; avoid the corn, applesauce, rice, potatoes, chili, and green beans):
+All steaks come with your choice of two sides, so go with a house salad, sauteed mushrooms or onions, or fresh vegetables; avoid the corn, applesauce, rice, potatoes, chili, and green beans:

 - Ft.
 Worth ribeye

 - USDA Choice sirloin

 - Steak kabob (hold the rice and ask for a house salad side)

 - Filet medallions (hold the rice and ask for a house salad side)